igushev/fase_lib/doc/fase_model.md

 *Element* which caused callback, name of the callback method and device token, receives and processes *Response*.
 Callback processing happens **synchronous** meaning blocking for User.

-Additional data can be requested for callback, for example, current *Locale*.
+Additional data can be requested for the callback, for example, current *Locale*.
 If So, Client using its platform API obtains such information and sends to within message.

 Example of *ElementCallback* message for Hello World Application when User clicks "Next" button: